 In Kentucky, this has taken the form of telemedicine.
 Telemedicine allows patients to connect with doctors and nurse practitioners at any time of day or night, via Internet or phone.
-In Kentucky, where much of the population lives in rural mountainous areas, it can be difficult to get to a traditional clinic or hospital (Center for Connected Health Policy, 2016).
+In Kentucky, where much of the population lives in rural mountainous areas, it can be difficult to get to a traditional clinic or hospital.
 This solution is optimal for this region.

 Ready to learn more about certificate and Master of health administration Kentucky programs?

 Explore options now by contacting Kentucky healthcare schools below.

 Healthcare Administration Education in Kentucky

 There are numerous options available for those who want to begin or advance their healthcare administration education in this state.

 Are you completely new to postsecondary education and looking for an alternative to an Associate’s degree or Bachelor’s degree?
 A technical certificate may be the right choice for you.

 These programs are often very quick, lasting less than the two years it takes to earn an Associate’s degree.
 You may get some practical experience through a laboratory course or an internship.

 Technical Certificate of Completion in Medical Office Management (42 credits)